jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Run `sudo systemctl daemon-reload` to register them for first use.

-Now you can run these with the `service start` command, for example:
+Now you can run these with the `systemctl` command, for example:

-`sudo service jamulusTogglerec start` (assuming you named your unit file `jamulusTogglerec.service`)
+`sudo systemctl start jamulusTogglerec` (assuming you named your unit file `jamulusTogglerec.service`)

-You can see the result of these commands if you run `service jamulus status`, or by viewing the logs.
+You can see the result of these commands if you run `systemctl status jamulus`, or by viewing the logs.

 ### Making a Server status page